zhanglidong/EsenthelEngine/README.md

 LIMITATIONS
 Esenthel Engine code/algorithms/designs may NOT be used for development/improvement of other Game Engines.
-You may NOT browse Esenthel Engine source code if you work on improving other Game Engines, in that case you may only compile it with the included tool and work with the compiled binary version of Esenthel Engine.

 Esenthel Engine may NOT be used for - the purpose of/promoting/advertising/selling/assisting in/research/ development/production/improvement of: terrorism, illegal drugs, smoking, stealing, piracy, gambling, extortion,